MatPeron/kymatio_ext/README.md

 Kymatio: Wavelet scattering in Python
 =====================================

+# What is this fork for?

+This fork is dedicated to expand this code with new functionalities that are needed for my personal project.
+Here's a (ever expanding) list of changes and additions:

+- Added a flag to output 3D wavelet scattering transform maps; this is done by setting the `method` argument of [kymatio.torch.HarmonicScattering3D](https://www.kymat.io/codereference.html#module-kymatio.torch) to `"map"`.
+The output will be an array containing a number of 3D WST maps of the same shape (M, N, O) as the input.
+These maps are indexed inside a single output array for each j and l value of the wavelets used.
+Note that the output will tend to be very large in size if a large number of wavelet or a big input field is used.

+---

 Kymatio is an implementation of the wavelet scattering transform in the Python programming language, suitable for large-scale numerical experiments in signal processing and machine learning.
 Scattering transforms are translation-invariant signal representations implemented as convolutional networks whose filters are not learned, but fixed (as wavelet filters).